ocaml/opam/README.md

 * Run `make lib-ext` as advertised by `./configure` if you don't have the dependencies installed and only need the opam binary (not the libs).
 This will locally take care of all OCaml dependencies for you.
-* Otherwise, make sure to have ocamlfind, ocamlgraph, cmdliner, cudf, dose 3.2.2+opam and re >= 1.2.0 installed.
+* Otherwise, make sure to have ocamlfind, ocamlgraph, cmdliner, jsonm, cudf, dose 3.2.2+opam and re >= 1.2.0 installed.
 Or run `opam install opam-lib --deps-only` if you already have a working instance.
 Re-run `./configure` once done.